iaugegawuefj/BSE_Alexa_Portfolio/README.md

-This project is a battery-powered cat lamp that turns on automatically when it's dark.
+My project is a box on wheels with eyes that track movement.
+The box rotates with the movement in an effort to keep the moving object in front of it.